KittyGiraudel/site/_posts/2020-12-06-a11y-advent-skip-to-content.md

 To work around the problem, a common design pattern is to {% footnoteref "skip_link" skip_link %}implement a skip link{% endfootnoteref %}, which is an anchor link sending to the main content area.
 So how shall our skip link work?

 - It should be at the top of the page, ideally as the first focusable element.
 It doesn’t have to be absolute first, but the more focusable elements there are before it, the less discoverable and thus less useful the skip link becomes.
-- Ideally it’s always visible, but it’s pretty uncommon that it fits nicely into design so it can be visually hidden and revealed on focus—more on that below.
+- Ideally it’s always visible, but it’s pretty uncommon that it fits nicely into design so it can be visually hidden and revealed on focus — more on that below.
 - It should lead to the main content area of the page.
 - It should ideally start with the word “Skip” so it’s easily recognisable (visually and aurally).
 It can say “Skip navigation”, “Skip to content”, or some similar flavours.